 7 Incredible Georgia Day Trips You Can Take By Train

-Georgia is littered with train tracks, as we already discovered how rich and fruitful the railroad history in the state was with These 10 Rare Photos Show Georgia’s Railroad History Like Never Before.
+Our little state is littered with train tracks, as we’ve already discovered how rich and fruitful the railroad history in Georgia is.
 But what’s so wonderful is the fact that there are still trains chugging along to this day that take passengers and families on day excursions throughout Georgia and even beyond.
-Here are a few of our favorite Georgia train day trips for some inspiration for planning your next railroad adventure.
+Here are a few of our favorite day trips in Georgia by train for some inspiration for planning your next railroad adventure!
+Check them out:

 Have you been on any of these trips yet?
-Do you think you’ll take any of them anytime soon?
+Do you think you’ll take any of these day trips in Georgia anytime soon?
+How about by train?
 Let us know what you think in the comments!